-Pre-Prep Playground and General Rules
+Pre-Prep Rules

-- All pupils must play within the appropriate boundaries.
+- Pupils must not use unnecessary physical contact - All pupils must play within the appropriate boundaries.
 If equipment goes beyond the boundary, duty staff must be informed. - All equipment must be returned at the end of Break.
-Soft balls only to be used. - Wellington boots to be worn if children are on the grass areas during the winter months. - Pupils are not allowed inside at break times, unless they have permission from a member of staff. - During break times pupils must use the lavatories, if necessary, in their own classrooms, apart from Year 2 who should use the nearest toilet in an emergency. - Pupils must play sensibly and be kind to everyone. - Pupils must not use inappropriate physical contact

-- Pupils must come in from Break as soon as they hear the bell. - Pupils are to remove their wellies at the door in wet weather. - Pupils must walk between lessons. - All children must have a neat and tidy appearance at all times excluding break. - Pupils must wash their hands before going into lunch.
+Soft balls only to be used. - Wellington boots to be worn if children are on the grass areas during the winter months. - Pupils are not allowed inside at break times, unless they have permission from a member of staff. - During break times pupils must use the lavatories, if necessary, in their own classrooms, apart from Year 2 who should use the nearest toilet in an emergency. - Pupils must play sensibly and be kind to everyone. - Pupils must come in from Break as soon as they hear the bell. - Pupils are to remove their wellies at the door in wet weather. - Pupils must walk between lessons. - All children must have a neat and tidy appearance at all times excluding break. - Pupils must wash their hands before going into lunch.